chilldotrelax/LinearJ/README.md

 ```

 Current sources contribute to the right-hand-side vector.
 Ideal voltage sources require extra unknown currents and extra rows and columns, which is the modification in **modified** nodal analysis.
 After every component has “stamped” its contribution into the global matrix and vector, LinearJ solves the resulting system to obtain node voltages and voltage-source currents.

-This design is reflected in the code: circuit elements know how to stamp themselves, while `CircuitSolver` assembles the system and `LUDecomposition` performs the numerical solve.

 ## Cool, now how do I get my own LinearJ?